Dana White Convinced Khabib Nurmagomedov Will Return To UFC: ‘I Have A Feeling That He Might Go For 30-0’

 UFC president Dana White believes Khabib Nurmagomedov will come out of retirement to achieve a 30-0 career record, according to a report from ESPN.
 The lightweight champion shocked the MMA community a week ago when he announced he was retiring from the sport.

 Dana explained on Thursday that he has been in contact with Khabib and got the feeling that he wanted to come back to honor his dad.
-His father passed away in July due to complications with COVID-19, shortly before his brawl against Justin Gaethje.
+His father passed away in July due to complications from COVID-19, shortly before his brawl against Justin Gaethje.
 The 32-year-old mentioned that his dad always wanted him to achieve 30 victories.

 “Khabib and I have been talking.
 He was completely emotional that night when he got through that fight.
 I have a feeling that he might go for 30-0,” the president revealed in a radio interview.